zeyadwaheed/QuickShop--Node.js-Product-Manager/README.md

 1. Open the `index.html` file in your browser.
 2. The frontend will interact with the backend APIs to manage the product list.

----

-Feel free to customize this `README.md` file with additional details or instructions specific to your setup or use case.